How Does An Irrevocable Express Trust Impact Eligibility For Medicaid Or Other Government Benefits?

 A trustee is the individual or entity responsible for managing and administering the trust.
 They have a fiduciary duty to act in the best interest of the beneficiaries and in accordance with the trust instrument.
 Trustees have various responsibilities, including investing and managing trust assets, distributing income or principal to beneficiaries, and ensuring compliance with legal and tax requirements.

-See also How Can An Irrevocable Express Trust Protect Assets?
+See also How Does An Irrevocable Express Trust Differ From A Revocable Trust?

 Correlation between rights of beneficiaries and trustees in an Irrevocable Express Trust